tardate/LittleArduinoProjects/Girabot/README.md

 Reasonable noise abatement was achieved by filtering the power supply with 10nF capacitors across the power connections to the motors and each OpAmp unit.

-## Bells & Whistles

-LEDs in the tail?
-In addition to running some effects, I'm thinking these will give some visual feedback of the processing state for diagnostic purposes.

 ## Construction